F35H/BBounce/README.md

 #TODO

-* Finish Adding Text to Buttons
 * Finish the loading screen by finishing text and adding bezier curves
+* Fix Button Class to work with Init and not New
-* Add functions to buttons
+* Test Atom to check for apparent issue
+* If issue does not persist, update all other classes